 A dog with a deficiency of nutrients often finds a way to indicate this lack.
 This can take the form of eating those things that might contain the missing nutrients, such as rabbit poop.
 It is important to feed your dog a nutrient-rich diet.
-Check out the best possible food for your companion or ask your vet.
+Find the best dog food for your companion or ask your vet.
 Different dog breeds and sizes of dogs will have different requirements or preferences in food.
 A dog’s age also comes into play when selecting the appropriate meal components.
-Your veterinarian may advise supplemental digestive enzymes, human-grade protein, or probiotics.
+Your veterinarian may advise supplemental digestive enzymes, human-grade protein, or dog probiotics.

 Taste Aversion Methods

 Sometimes you can teach a dog that rabbit poop is equivalent to an unpleasant taste by putting something atop the poop to alter its taste.
 Tabasco sauce is one such solution.
 Pet stores also sell drops and sprays that are unpleasant to a dog.
 Once a dog eating rabbit poop has associated that substance with a new and unpleasant taste, the habit will be kicked.